BookGen/BookGen/README.md

 	Makefile: ;
 	%: force
-		@$(MAKE) -f BookGen/GNUmakefile $@
+		@$(MAKE) -ef BookGen/GNUmakefile $@
 	force: ;

-Be sure to always write `GNUmakefile` with correct capitalization when calling it from another make.
+Setting the `-e` flag allows you to export options and overrides from the parent makefile.
+Be sure to always write `GNUmakefile` with correct capitalization.

 ## Prior art